anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 ├── dpgce.tf
 ├── dpms.tf
 ├── iam.tf
-├── main.tf
+├── main.tf <--- And then run terraform apply
-├── module_apis_and_policies <--- And then run terraform apply in this directory to enable Google APIs and update Org policies
-│   ├── main.tf
+├── module_apis_and_policies <--- This module enables Google APIs and updates org policies and is the first thing that runs │   ├── main.tf
 │   └── variables.tf
 ├── network.tf